Code-Institute-Submissions/Nina-George/README.md

 Content
 The text for section Y was copied from the Wikipedia article Z Media
-The photos used in this site were obtained from ...
+The photos used in this site were obtained from Golden Queen Face book page with their kind permission Acknowledgements
-Acknowledgements
 I received inspiration for this project from X